Keith Ellison: Support

 In autumn 2016, Ellison was endorsed by both Senator Bernie Sanders and incoming Senate Minority Leader Chuck Schumer.
 In November 2016, outgoing Senate Minority Leader Harry Reid endorsed Ellison for DNC chair.
-In early December Ellison's endorsements included the AFL–CIO and several elected officials in Congress, including Senators Elizabeth Warren and Martin Heinrich, and Representatives John Lewis, Luis Gutiérrez and Tulsi Gabbard, among others.
+In early December Ellison's endorsements included the AFL–CIO and several elected officials in Congress, including senators Elizabeth Warren and Martin Heinrich, and Representatives John Lewis, Luis Gutiérrez and Tulsi Gabbard, among others.

 Opposition

 Obama loyalists were uneasy with Ellison, and began looking for a candidate to oppose him, holding meetings with Obama administration labor secretary Thomas Perez.
 In November 2016, the Investigative Project on Terrorism published a 2010 speech in which Ellison asked why the United States foreign policy in the Middle East "is governed by what is good or bad through a country of 7 million people.
 A region of 350 million all turns on a country of 7 million.
 Does that make sense?
 Is that logic?"
 His comments were interpreted as a reference to Israel.
 The Anti-Defamation League (ADL) effectively announced its opposition to Ellison's candidacy, issuing a press release saying that his statement "raises serious concerns about whether Ellison faithfully could represent the Democratic Party's traditional support for a strong and secure Israel."
-CNN also reported on his past support for anti-Semitic and radical organizations and individuals, particularly the Nation of Islam and Louis Farrakhan, but said they had found no anti-Semitic writings or public statements by Ellison, and cited his public rejection of the group "due to its propagation of bigoted and anti-Semitic ideas and statements".
-The New York Times reported that one of the Democratic Party's biggest donors, Haim Saban, said in his 2016 foreign policy forum that Ellison is "clearly an anti-Semitic and anti-Israel person."
-Reporters from The Washington Post, Slate and The Huffington Post have described this as part of a smear campaign against Ellison, and note that Ellison's rivals agreed that Saban should apologize for the comments.
+CNN also reported on his past support for antisemitic and radical organizations and individuals, particularly the Nation of Islam and Louis Farrakhan, but said they had found no antisemitic writings or public statements by Ellison, and cited his public rejection of the group "due to its propagation of bigoted and antisemitic ideas and statements".
+The New York Times reported that one of the Democratic Party's biggest donors, Haim Saban, said in his 2016 foreign policy forum that Ellison is "clearly an antisemitic and anti-Israel person."
+Reporters from The Washington Post, Slate, and The Huffington Post have described this as part of a smear campaign against Ellison, and observed that Ellison's rivals agreed that Saban should apologize for the comments.
 Schumer replied to critics, saying that Ellison has supported pro-Israeli policies within the Democratic Party, telling The Atlantic that "while I disagree with some of [Ellison's] past positions, I saw him orchestrate one of the most pro-Israel platforms in decades by successfully persuading other skeptical committee members to adopt such a strong platform."

-Opposition also arose from Democrats concerned that Ellison, a sitting congressman, would not be able to devote himself to the position full-time.
+Opposition arose from Democrats concerned that Ellison, a sitting congressman, would not be able to devote himself to the position full-time.
 In response, Ellison pledged that he would resign from Congress if he won the election.
 Others opposed him on ideological grounds, characterized by National Public Radio (NPR) as representing the party's division in the 2016 Democratic presidential primary between centrist supporters of Hillary Clinton and the party's left wing, which backed Bernie Sanders.
-But FiveThirtyEight argued that Perez and Ellison have "essentially identical" ideologies.
+FiveThirtyEight argued that Perez and Ellison have "essentially identical" ideologies.